ErMapsh/react-Textutil-project/readme.md

 ## How to set State and change state, Handle Event
-- we use state hookd from react
+- we use state hook from react
-- we cant change state or constant variable like normal varibal, if we wan't to change then use change state updation.
+- we cant change state of variable like normal variable, if we wan't to change then use change state updation.
 - like see < const [initialstate, initialstatechanged] = useState("Here this string is default value of initialstate, its may be string, int, float, boolean, object etc.") >
-- we can change initialstatechanged manually like < initialstatechanged("here the something that u want to change") >
+- we can change initial state changed manually like < initialstatechanged("here the something that u want to change") >

 ## Adding Logic in UtilsText